aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/save-documents-in-apache-poi-and-aspose-words/_index.md

 ﻿---
-title: Save Documents in Apache POI and Aspose.Words – Aspose.Words for Java
+title: Save Documents in Apache POI and Aspose.Words
+second_title: Aspose.Words for Java
 articleTitle: Save Documents in Apache POI and Aspose.Words
 linktitle: Save Documents in Apache POI and Aspose.Words
 description: "Save documents easily and fast instead of using Apache POI."